Particular/docs.particular.net/nservicebus/sqlserver/index.md

 ## Connection strings

-Connectiosn string can be configured in several ways
+Connection string can be configured in several ways

 ### Via the App.Config